City of Los Angeles Seal

 The Power Revenue Transfer was $0.8 million (0.4 percent) less than the Budget and $6.7 million or 3.1 percent more than last year, which was the lowest in a decade.
 It has declined since 2016, with a 3.1 percent average decrease over the previous five years.

-Exhibit 5 below displays a 10-year history of General Fund receipts, excluding transfers from the Reserve Fund.
+Exhibit 5 displays a 10-year history of General Fund receipts, excluding transfers from the Reserve Fund.

 Appropriations, Expenditures & Encumbrances